MonetCarriere/Nginx-Docker-Project/README.md

 <img width="660" alt="Screenshot 2025-01-19 at 2 08 29 PM" src="https://github.com/user-attachments/assets/5b504968-cd0d-408e-99f5-dfbbae9856af" />

 At this point, if you open three seperate browsers and type:
-_localhost:3001_ in the first browser
-_localhost:3002_ in the second browser _localhost:3003_ in the third browser
+_localhost:3001_ in the first browser, _localhost:3002_ in the second browser, and _localhost:3003_ in the third browser

 You'll be able to see that all three of the instances are up and running 😊